-Being a paramedic is an intense but rewarding experience.
+Being a paramedic can be an intense but rewarding experience.

 As the first health care professional to arrive on the scene of an accident or emergency, you need to quickly ensure the patient is safe, make health assessments, and provide initial treatment.